 “Here at KU we are finishing our last of 8 consecutive simulations in a 2-year longitudinal interprofessional curriculum.
 M1s and N3s work together through simulations 1-4 during their first year of school.
 The M2s and N4s work together through simulations 5-8 in their second year of school.
-Each simulation focuses on TeamSTEPPS skills in a clinical context that they are currently covering or have covered in their didactic education.
-Each simulation builds upon the previous one adding complexity to the cases and more dynamic to the team.
-For me, the highlights of debriefing are when the students recognize the contributions of other professions and state things like ‘we can’t treat patients without each other’.
+Each simulation focuses on TeamSTEPPS® skills in a clinical context that the students are currently covering or have covered in their didactic education.
+Each simulation builds upon the previous one adding complexity to the cases and more dynamic energy to the team.
+For me, the highlights of the debriefings are when the students recognize the contributions of other professions and state things like ‘we can’t treat patients without each other’.

-This simulation curriculum gives the medical students a clinical component to their learning in the first 2 years which previously was void.
+This simulation curriculum gives the medical students a clinical component to their learning in the first 2 years which previously didn’t exist.
 It’s nice to expose the students to other professions and teamwork skills really early in their education.
 Though our nursing students are in clinical rotations throughout their 2-year education track, learning from other professions on clinical units can be intimidating and requires the student to step out of their comfort zone in an area where it may not feel safe to do so.
-We have respiratory therapy, clinical lab sciences, and pharmacy join some of the simulations which adds even more rich interprofessional teamwork dynamic and discussions in debriefing.
+We have respiratory therapy, clinical lab sciences, and pharmacy join some of the simulations which adds an even richer interprofessional teamwork dynamic and discussions in the debriefings.
 The simulations also focus on urgent/emergent cases which students generally are not able to practice in a live clinical environment.”